vkusnyjchaj/cardan-grille/README.md

 4. Click the `Export` button to back up the generated grille.
 5. Click `Print` to open the print page in a new tab.
-6. On the print page, choose how many copies of the grille you need (normally, you need two—one for you and one for the receiver) and print it.
+6. On the print page, choose how many copies of the grille you need (normally, you need two — one for you and one for the receiver) and print it.

 ![grille print](https://github.com/tastyteadev/cardan-grille/blob/main/screenshots/print.png)